-Renting homes on sites like FlipKey, Airbnb, or HomeAway offers residents way to make passive income from property they already own.
+Renting homes on sites like FlipKey, Airbnb, or HomeAway offers residents a way to make passive income from the property they already own.
 But if you have been considering renting out your home, there are probably several questions you’ll need to be answered first — especially those related to insurance coverage.

 Below, we’ll touch on some of these questions and answer them so you can feel more prepared should you decide to go forward.